Lightning Fill In The Blank

 (LAUGHTER)

-SAGAL: No, stole a bulldozer and crushed 50 brand-new cars.
-Furious that he may lose his job, the man assured he would lose his job by stealing one of the factory's bulldozers, driving it to a parking lot and smashing over 50 cars with it.
-He then tried to drive it inside of the factory to the production line but was stopped by security officers before he made it.
-Look.
-It is a car factory.
-It's not the U.S. Capitol.
-Oof.
-Bill, how did Maeve do on our quiz?

-KURTIS: Maeve had two right for four more points.
-She now has six and the lead.
+KURTIS: He's hot.
+At six right for 12 more points, he now has 17 and the lead.

 (SOUNDBITE OF APPLAUSE SOUND EFFECT)